-A world class refurbished shared supported disability accommodation, popularly known as ‘Wiles House’ was officially opened amidst local community members in Maryborough.
+A world class refurbished shared supported disability accommodation, popularly known as ‘Wiles House’ has been officially opened in Maryborough.

 Redesigned, built and managed by Community Housing Ltd (CHL), the innovative high quality development is designed to the Australian Standard for Accessibility and Platinum criteria for disabled access making it fully SDA compliant under the National Disability Insurance Scheme (NDIS) which is due to be rolled out in the next two years.